mariaedk/mariaedk/README.md

 - :dizzy: I’m interested in...
   - playing games (epic perfect world, paladins mostly) during my free time,
   - accidentally waking up my cat,
-  - editing some cute friends pictures,
+  - editing some cute pictures for these awesome guys -> <a href="https://www.instagram.com/bandajollyrogers/?utm_medium=copy_link">@bandajollyrogers</a>,
-  - having a daily dose of metal, rock n roll, and some indie for a change (if you enjoy some rock like me, check out my buddies on instagram: <a href="https://www.instagram.com/bandajollyrogers/?utm_medium=copy_link">@bandajollyrogers</a>),
+  - having a daily dose of metal, rock n roll, and some indie for a change,
   - studying about finances,
   - and ... sleeping, ofc :yawning_face:
 - Student of Computer Science and +DEVS2BLU.